Your guide to visiting Lake Superior in spring

 Virginia Strawberry

-A friendly reminder: While we understand the temptation, please take nothing but pictures and leave the blooms behind for the pollinators and for other visitors to admire.
+A friendly reminder: While we understand the temptation, it is unlawful to pick flowers in our provincial parks.
+Please take nothing but pictures and leave the blooms behind for the pollinators and for other visitors to admire.

 ~